 Teacher Certification Programs

 Marywood's highly esteemed programs provide coursework and fieldwork to prepare you to teach in a variety of educational settings, from pre-kindergarten to high school, as well as reciprocity with most states.
-Candidates accepted into the program choose from a wide-range of certification programs leading to a Bachelor's Degree and single subject area certification or dual certification in Special Education & Early Childhood Education.
+Candidates accepted into the program choose from a variety of certification programs leading to a Bachelor's Degree and single subject area certification or dual certification in Early Childhood and Elementary Education/Special Education.
 You may also pursue a five-year, Bachelor's to Master's program with triple certification in Early Childhood PreK-4, Special Education PreK-8, and Reading Specialist K-12.